wgseligman/GramsSim/include/README.md

 common parent directory.

 **IMPORTANT**: Making changes in this directory is a bad idea.
-Any such changes will be over-written the next time you type a `cmake` command.
-If you need to change a header file, change it in the [source directory](../GramsSim) and issue the appropriate `cmake` command in the build directory.
+Any such changes will be over-written the next time you type a `make` command.
+If you need to change a header file, change it in the [source directory](../GramsSim) and issue the appropriate `make` command in the build directory.